Eric-mingjie/rethinking-network-pruning/README.md

 ICLR 2019.
 Also [Best Paper Award](https://nips.cc/Conferences/2018/Schedule?showEvent=10941) at NIPS 2018 Workshop on Compact Deep Neural Networks.

-This repo contains several pruning methods' implementations that can be reused.
+Several pruning methods' implementations contained in this repo can also be readily used for other research purposes.

 ## Paper Summary